silentworks/slydepay-php-connector/README.md

 $ composer require slydepay/slydepay-soap
 ```

 This will require Slydepay PHP and all its dependencies.
-Slydepay PHP required PHP 5.5 or newer.
+Slydepay PHP requires PHP 5.6 or newer.

 ## Usage